Bills fire 2 offensive assistants: Robiskie, Castillo

-ORCHARD PARK, N.Y. — The Buffalo Bills are shaking up their offensive coaching staff by firing line coach Juan Castillo and receivers coach Terry Robiskie.
+ORCHARD PARK, N.Y. — The Buffalo Bills shook up their coaching staff by firing offensive line coach Juan Castillo and receivers coach Terry Robiskie following a 6-10 finish.

 A person familiar with the decision confirmed to The Associated Press of Robiskie’s firing following his first season in Buffalo.
 The person spoke on the condition of anonymity on Wednesday because the team has not announced the move first reported by Sirius XM’s Alex Marvez.